 If this value is not set on a server that is configured to use SSO-based login, the user will either have to use password authentication or the user will be denied the ability to log in.
-For details, see the Helix Core Server Administrator Guide on "Single signon and auth-check-sso triggers".
+See Single signon and auth-check-sso triggers in the the Helix Core Server Administrator Guide.